Things To Do in Ruidoso

 The Tea Room at Swallow Hill

 English-style afternoon tea on a lavender farm in the Hondo Valley.
-Three-tier service with paired teas.
-Opened May 2025.
+Three-tier service with paired teas in an outdoor pavilion over the lavender fields.
 Reservations required.

 Smokey Bear Historical Park